ruangchupa/ruangchupa/README.md

 ### Hi there 👋

+To finish first, first you have to finish!

 <!--
 **ruangchupa/ruangchupa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.